debsfong/canvas-hw/README.md

 for the document to be loaded before looking for the canvas element.

-Create a [2D rendering context][CanvasRenderingContext2D] by grabbing the `canvas` element and then using `getContext`.
+Create a [2D rendering context][CanvasRenderingContext2D] by grabbing the `canvas` element by the tag name and then using `getContext`.
 Also, set the height and width of the canvas to 500.

 ## Phase II: Draw a Rectangle